 Welcome to the Best BG3 Bard Build.
 We use the College of Lore subclass for this build in Baldur’s Gate 3.
-The Bard class is a spellcaster who specialises in supporting allies and confusing or debuffing enemies, but can also make for a formidable fighter by themselves.
+The Bard class is a spellcaster who specialises in supporting allies and confusing or debuffing enemies, but can also make for a formidable fighter on their own.

 Table of Contents for the BG3 Bard Build: